falkr/ttm4115/pages/prep-agile.md

 video: NP9AIUT9nos
 start: 525
 caption:
-  "Talk at a developer conference about the waterfall model and its problems. "
+  "Talk at a developer conference about the waterfall model and its problems."
 ---